 Tips for making routines easier

 - Try breaking the task down into sections.
-For example, she may find it easier to continue dressing herself if you put the clothes out for her in the order that she needs to put them on.
-Or you could pass her the next garment, holding it out ready to grasp at the right place, or encourage her to put her shirt on over her head before you straighten it down for her.
+For example, they may find it easier to continue dressing themselves if you put the clothes out for them in the order that they need to put them on.
+Or you could pass them the next garment, holding it out ready to grasp at the right place, or encourage them to put their shirt on over their head before you straighten it down for them.

-- Even if he can't complete a full task, carrying out one or two steps of it—particularly the final step—can give him a sense of achievement.
+- Even if they can't complete a full task, carrying out one or two steps of it—particularly the final step—can give them a sense of achievement.

 - Make sure that any reminders or instructions are simple.
 Use short sentences, with gestures and body language to add meaning.

 - Be tactful.
-Try to imagine that you are the person receiving help, and speak in a way that you would find helpful if you were in her position.
+Try to imagine that you are the person receiving help, and speak in a way that you would find helpful if you were in their position.

 - Try doing things together, such as folding clothes or drying dishes.